FuelLabs/fuel-specs/src/protocol/abi/receipts.md

 ## Mint Receipt

 - `type`: `Mint`.
-- `id`: Hexadecimal string representation of the 256-bit (32-byte) asset sub identifier ID.
+- `sub_id`: Hexadecimal string representation of the 256-bit (32-byte) asset sub identifier ID.
 - `contract_id`: Hexadecimal string representation of the 256-bit (32-byte) contract ID of the current context.
 - `val`: Decimal string representation of a 64-bit unsigned integer; value of register `$rA`.
 - `pc`: Hexadecimal string representation of a 64-bit unsigned integer; value of register `$pc`.